 Act Promptly To Avoid Revocation

-Failing to respond to the offer by the deadline or missing payment can result in revoking the offer.
+Failing to respond to the offer by the deadline or failing to make payment can result in the revocation of the offer.
 If this happens or the offence is not compounded, you may be required to attend Court on the date, time, and location stated in the notice.
-Missing a Court appearance could lead to more severe consequences, such as arrest or additional penalties.
+Missing a Court appearance could result in more severe consequences, including arrest or additional penalties.

 Common Offences Eligible For Composition Offers